 There are three positions independent artists are taking right now, and each has trade-offs.

-Position 1 is the collaborator.
-Embrace AI as a tool for composition assistance, demo creation, maybe even production shortcuts.
+The Collaborators embrace AI as a tool for composition assistance, demo creation, maybe even production shortcuts.
 The efficiency gains are real if you control the output.
 The risk?
 You commoditise yourself.
 If you’re using the same AI tools everyone else is using, you’re competing on speed and volume rather than artistic distinction.
 That’s a race to the bottom for most independent artists.

-Position 2 is the purist.
-Market explicitly as AI-free, human-authentic, no algorithms involved.
+The Purists market explicitly as AI-free, human-authentic, no algorithms involved.
 Position yourself as the premium alternative for fans who care about artistry and want to support actual humans.
 The opportunity here is genuine: there’s a growing market segment that actively rejects AI-generated content.
 The risk is niche positioning.
 You’re deliberately limiting your audience size to people who share that value, and that might not be enough to sustain a career, depending on your genre and market.

 Your position will depend on your genre, your fanbase, and what you’re actually good at.
 But pick one deliberately, because drifting between all three looks like confusion rather than strategy.